amnond/cordova-on-browser/README.md

 and that's it - you're ready to go.
 Just double click the index.html file and watch your phone application run on your browser.

 Notes:
-Since this is still a work in progress, Jacascript simulations of more Cordova plugins should be added with time.
+Since this is still a work in progress, Javascript simulations of more Cordova plugins should be added with time.
 Currently the following plugin simulations work:

 * Accelerometer (org.apache.cordova.device-motion)
 * Compass (org.apache.cordova.device-orientation)